 - The type of stroke (ischemic, hemorrhagic, or brainstem)

-- The severity of brain damage
+- Severity of brain damage

 - Complications such as infections, organ failure, or loss of bodily functions

-Early Stage: The First Few Days to Weeks
+Early Stage: First Few Days to Weeks

 Common signs in this stage: